nfang/childrens-game/README.md

 ### Usage

-Execute `./build.sh` to build the app, and `docker-compose up` to run.
+Execute `./start.sh` to build and run the app.